LLNL/axom/src/docs/sphinx/user_quick_start/config_build.rst

      -DCMAKE_CXX_COMPILER=/usr/apps/gnu/4.9.3/bin/g++ \
      -DCMAKE_BUILD_TYPE=Release \
      -DCMAKE_INSTALL_PREFIX=../install-gnu-release \
+     ... \
      ../src/
    $ make
    $ make install

-.. note :: Actually, this will not work because the locations of several
+.. note :: The locations of all required third-party libraries must be
-           third-party libraries must be provided.
-We should maintain a list of dependencies required for the Toolkit components and make it clear what users need to provide to use what they need.
+           provided here.
+These are encoded in our host-config files.

 .. _hostconfig-label: